 Certain anti-anxiety medications are, however.
 That’s why it’s important to take these medications under the supervision of a prescriber and also to meet regularly with a therapist.

 When To Seek Treatment for Anxiety and/or Depression

 Overall, the sooner you recognize you have depression or anxiety and get treatment, the better the chances for recovery.

-The first thing to do is to acknowledge how negatively depression and/or anxiety affect your life, and that you really could benefit from getting help.
+The first thing to do is acknowledge how negatively depression and/or anxiety affects your life and that you really could benefit from getting help.

-Examples of signs that it is time to consider medication for treating depression and/or anxiety include:
+Examples of signs that it’s time to consider medication for treating depression and/or anxiety include:

 Has it been for two weeks or more?
 The longer you wait, the worse your symptoms can get, and the longer it will take to feel better.

-If you start to miss work, or continue to arrive late it is time to get help.
-Another sign is if you fall behind and can’t catch up.
+If you start to miss work or continue to arrive late, it’s time to get help.
+Another sign is falling behind and never being able to catch up.

 The mind and body are connected.
 Changes in physical health are common and understandable.
-Depression or anxiety can cause changes in weight, problems sleeping, and lowered immune system.
+Depression or anxiety can cause changes in weight, problems sleeping, and a weakened immune system.